mikolasan/mikolasan.github.io/src/markdown/ai/reinforcement-learning-using-artificial-neural-networks.md

 Later you might be tempted to review such simple systems further

 - [The simplest artificial neural network possible](https://github.com/gokadin/ai-simplest-network) explained and demonstrated.
-Even if you don't code in Go, check out the theory - it's the "bone structure" you need to understand
+Even if you don't code in Go, check out the theory - it's the "bone structure" you need to understand.
+- But if in the first place you want **math stuff**, then here is a [simple explanation](https://towardsdatascience.com/applied-deep-learning-part-1-artificial-neural-networks-d7834f67a4f6), or [detailed one](https://cs231n.github.io/optimization-2/).
 - [Very basic implemetation](https://github.com/pavankalyan1997/Machine-learning-without-any-libraries/blob/master/8.%20ANN/ANN.py) of ANNs in Python with one hidden layer and no hidden dependencies (requires: numpy, pandas, scikit-learn, matplotlib)
 - [NumPy only dependency](https://github.com/ahmedfgad/NumPyANN/blob/master/TutorialProject/ann_numpy.py)
 - [ANN module](https://pygad.readthedocs.io/en/latest/README_pygad_nn_ReadTheDocs.html) in PyGAD library